nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 This command will put a record containing the JSON value from the --data flag onto the Kinesis data stream, which should be picked up by Cumulus.
 This will trigger the CNMExampleWorkflow workflow targeted by the rule you previously configured.

-You can view the current running executions on The `Executions` dashboard page which presents a list of all executions, their status (running, failed, or completed), to which workflow the execution belongs, along with other information.
+You can view the current running executions on the `Executions` dashboard page which presents a list of all executions, their status (running, failed, or completed), to which workflow the execution belongs, along with other information.

 ### Process

 Once the message is added to the Kinesis Stream, the Rule we previously defined will cause Cumulus to read the new entry on the stream, validate the data is a CNM JSON object, and each rule that matches will trigger the associated workflow, passing the CNM object in as as source data to the first task in the workflow.

-In our example, the Rule should trigger the `CNMExampleWorkflow`.
+In our example, the Rule should trigger `CNMExampleWorkflow` .

 #### StartStatus